vector-anonymous/torifier/README.md

 This will ask password for encrypted file with bridges.
 I encrypt them because I do not support spreading bridges openly, since many providers (or whoever) block them the moment they are exposed.
 Those are obfs4, but I personally recommend using snowflake or webtunnel (will upgrade the utility later)

-> Please, contact me for the password at vector-anonymous proton.me
+> Please, contact me for the password at vector-anonymous proton.me; you can also add your own bridges

 Or crack it lol